 - The bottom line is your mixed blessing.
-In fact, although you might be doing things right for specific periods you just don’t seem to be able to close a deal.
+In fact, although you might be doing things right for specific periods, you just don’t seem to be able to close enough deals, partnership or create a proper distribution strategy.
 From the outside that might look like you’re not doing your job properly.
 What I like to call the outcome bias.
 In those periods you have to be good to think about your track record

 Overall the balance is positive.
 Now the most critical question.
 How do you make a business get traction?

-The channels you can tap into to get traction
+The channels you can use to get traction

-Gabriel Weinberg, CEO, and founder of DuckDuckGo, a search engine that doesn’t track your data, put together in his book, Traction a list of channels that are critical to allow a business to grow.
-He identified sixteen channels.
-Below some examples of how to use them:
+Gabriel Weinberg, CEO, and founder of search engine that doesn’t track your data, put together in his book, Traction a list of channels that are critical to allow a business to grow.
+He identified quite a few channels:, a

 - Targeting Blogs